Office of Personnel Management

-Employees may have a representative (designated in writing) help prepare and present an appeal, but the representative cannot be someone with management or classification authority over the position.
+You may have a representative (designated in writing) help prepare and present an appeal, but the representative cannot be someone with management or classification authority over the position.
 Appeals must be sent to: Classification Appeals and Pay Claims Program Manager, Merit System Audit and Compliance, Office of Personnel Management, Room 6484, 1900 E St. N.W., Washington, DC 20415, (202) 606-7948.

-OPM’s appeal decision is based on information supplied by the employee and the agency.
+OPM’s appeal decision is based on information supplied by you and your agency.
 If additional information is needed, it can be obtained through correspondence, telephone call, or on-site visit.
 OPM does not conduct appeal hearings.
 OPM bases decisions on the work assigned, the qualifications required to perform that work, and the classification standards.
 The position will not be compared to other positions.
-OPM does not consider such factors as employee qualifications that are not required for the work, quality of performance, or volume of work assigned to the position.
+OPM does not consider such factors as your qualifications that are not required for the work, quality of performance, or volume of work assigned to the position.

 Reconsideration of OPM Appeal Decision—There is no automatic right to a review of an OPM appeal decision.
-However, OPM may, at its discretion, reconsider the decision when either the employee or agency submits written evidence or arguments that establish a reasonable doubt as to the technical accuracy of the decision, or presents new, relevant, and substantive information that was not considered in the original decision.
+However, OPM may, at its discretion, reconsider the decision when either you or your agency submit written evidence or arguments that establish a reasonable doubt as to the technical accuracy of the decision, or present new, relevant, and substantive information that was not considered in the original decision.